-4 Harmonic Response Analysis
+Harmonic Response Analysis

-After determining time dependent forces for each tooth these quantities are Fourier transformed and used as complex loads in a harmonic response analysis using modal superposition.
-With this approach one can determine how the normal modes of the structure will react to the determined magnetic forces.
+After determining time dependent forces for each tooth, these quantities are Fourier transformed and used as complex loads in a harmonic response analysis with modal superposition.
+With this approach, it is possible to determine how the normal modes of the structure will react to the determined magnetic forces.

-5 Sensitivity Analysis and Optimization
+Sensitivity Analysis and Optimization

-Fig. 4: Full parameterized optimization environment in ANSYS Workbench

-Having parameterized the whole workflow, the next step is to couple it to optiSLang inside Workbench for doing a sensitivity study with a subsequently optimization.
+Having parameterized the whole workflow, the next step is to couple it to optiSLang inside Workbench for doing a sensitivity study with a subsequent optimization.
 Several parameters are set in the geometry and also the rotations per second could be varied.
 The output parameter is the amplitude for the frequency of 600Hz.

-The sensitivity analysis shows CoPs from 96%-98% and clearly filters out the important input parameters.
-This allows doing a quick optimization using the Metamodel of optimal Prognosis.

-As a result this procedure creates a modified model that vibrates with 30% less amplitude than the original model.
+The sensitivity analysis shows CoPs from 96% - 98% and clearly filters out the important input parameters.
+This allows doing a quick optimization using the Metamodel of Optimal Prognosis (MOP).
+As a result, this procedure creates a modified model that vibrates with 30% less amplitude than the original one.

-6 Conclusion and Wrap up
+Conclusion

-By performing a simulation of the magnetic fields inside a motor one can calculate the magnetic forces which lead to operating noise evaluating Maxwell's stress tensor.
+By performing a simulation of the magnetic fields inside a motor, a calculation of the magnetic forces was conducted for evaluating the operating noise according to Maxwell's stress tensor.
 These forces can be Fourier transformed and applied as excitations to structural mode superposition analysis.
 This workflow leads to a time and computational resource effective simulation of the vibrations of the motor caused by periodic magnetic forces.
 This effective workflow can be used as part of the standard motor design process to optimize drives on their operating noise.

-A seamless workflow can be achieved using ANSYS tools Maxwell and Mechanical and combining them in the Workbench environment.
+A seamless workflow can be achieved using ANSYS tools Maxwell and Mechanical combined in the Workbench environment.
 With optiSLang inside Workbench, a sensitivity study and an optimization can be done in an easy-to-use environment.

-With this one can characterize (locate) sound sources that can be e.g. magnetic forces that excite stator structure to radiate sound or distributed and time varying eddy currents that cause acoustic relevant radial forces.
+Thus, an assessment of sound sources and location was performed.
+For example, magnetic forces that excite stator structure to radiate or distribute sound as well as time varying eddy currents that cause acoustic relevant radial forces were detected.

-The workflow also enables one to develop new designs based on an interdisciplinary optimization workflow in order to meet acoustic regulation and customer comfort criteria.
+The workflow also enables the user to develop new designs based on an interdisciplinary optimization workflow in order to meet acoustic regulation and customer comfort criteria.